Don’t Let Evangelists Hijack The Teachings of Jesus

 Not so long ago, to believe in God was optional.
 And if you went to church, you mostly would find a kindly priest or vicar to offer advice, and offer prayers.

 Years ago, Gandhi was considering becoming a Christian.
-However he then met racists who were ‘Christians’, so decided not to join the religion, but keep ‘all the good bits’ about Jesus.
+But after meeting ‘racist Christians’, he decided to not join the religion, just keep ‘all the good bits’ about Jesus.

-There is apparently a story of a Christian preacher in India, who was scaring local Hindus that if they did not follow the way of Christ, they would suffer in the next life.
+There is a story of a Christian preacher in India, who was scaring local Hindus that if they did not follow the way of Christ, they would suffer in the next life.

 With no takers, he asked Gandhi why this was happening, why they were not scared?
 The story is that Gandhi replied: ‘Once you start behaving like a real Christian, people may start listening to you!’